mass2010chromium/txt/README.md

 - edit and save file
 - Vim commands (d, A, i, w, q, hjkl, gg, dd, G, o, $, probably a few more I forgot)
     - see `editor_actions.c`
+- Line macro and macro recording
+    - `:norm` repeat typed commands on visual selection row by row
+    - `q` record commands as they are typed, and play back
 - Preserve indent
     - probably dies on some edge cases
 - Enter visual mode (single line) by pressing `v`, or multi-line by pressing `V`.